 Slow down and evaluate ability first

 The work is piling up.
 Your boss is pushing you to make a hire.
-Candidates are filling your voicemail with “checking on the status” message.
-Still, resist the urge to make a snap decision.
+Candidates are filling your voicemail with “checking on the status” messages.
+In this tight candidate-driven market, you will need to move candidates quickly through your hiring process in order to not lose them.
+However, resist the urge to make a snap decision.
 Hiring experts say that rushing to judgment is a top reason employers make bad hires.
 Explain to everyone involved the need to follow the process and fully vet top candidates.
 A little more time up front is nothing compared to the time and money lost with a dud hire.

 - What were the three most important responsibilities in your previous job?